avm99963/infinitegforums/docs/features.md

 ![Picture showing the feature](resources/reposition_expand_thread.jpg)

-### Go back to the old profile view
-> **Option name:** _Force disable the `SMEI_UNIFIED_PROFILES` experiment in the Community Console._

-This option disables the `SMEI_UNIFIED_PROFILES` experiment, which when enabled introduces a redesign of the profile view which also unifies all forum profiles into a single one.

-This means that independently of whether your account is part of this experiment, when enabling this option the experiment will be forced disabled and you'll continue to see the old/regular profile view, which shows user profiles in a per-forum basis.

-Note that this only applies to the Community Console.

 ## Indicator dot
 > **Option names:** _Show whether the OP has participated in other threads_, _Show the number of questions and replies written by the OP within the last `n`